-TRCA has constructed an extensive network of real-time stream and rain gauges to provide the most up to date and accurate data to the Flood Forecasting and Warning Program.
-The network of real-time water level and stream gauges provides critical information to FDOs.
+TRCA has constructed an extensive network of real-time stream and rain gauges to provide the most up to date and accurate data to the Flood Forecasting and Warning information to FDOs.
 Stream gauges provide water level readings, and corresponding alarm notifications, every 15 minutes.
 Rain gauges provide readings every 5 minutes.
 These gauges have been strategically placed throughout TRCA's jurisdiction in locations with known flood risk.

 In 2006, the network consisted of four stream gauges.
-The network has expanded significantly since then, and now comprises 15 real-time stream gauges and 20 real-time precipitation gauges.
-In 2018, TRCA obtained NDMP funding to expand the real-time stream gauging network to 17 and the real-time precipitation gauges to 22.
+The network has expanded significantly since then, and now comprises 15 real-time stream gauges and 20 realtime precipitation gauges.
+In 2018, TRCA obtained NDMP funding to expand the realtime stream gauging network to 17 and the real-time precipitation gauges to 22.
 Increasing the density of the real-time network reduces "blind spots" and the probability of undetected storms.
 Future network expansion is being considered as TRCA is currently investigating a flood forecasting tool that will incorporate real-time data with weather radar data to provide site-specific flood forecasts.
 In order to meet the gauge density requirements to make this tool as accurate as possible, TRCA will have to expand the network substantially, and it is the maintenance of such a network that presents logistical challenges.
 To reduce the number of new gauges that would need to be installed, TRCA is investigating the possibility of incorporating existing networks owned by other municipalities and agencies.
-City of Toronto, Region of Peel, ECCC and others operate networks that could be incorporated into TRCA's network, thus reducing costs.
+City of Toronto, Region of Peel, Environment and Climate Change Canda and others operate networks that could be incorporated into TRCA's network, thus reducing costs.
 Staff are currently exploring solutions to overcome technical challenges associated with using external networks.

-TRCA will continue to identify feasible expansions to the real-time network to increase warning times for flood messages, and has most recently upgraded the existing gauge at Westmount Park into a real-time gauge to provide precipitation information in the Rockcliffe neighborhood.
+TRCA will continue to identify feasible expansions to the real-time network to increase warning times for flood messages and has most recently upgraded the existing gauge at Westmount Park into a real-time gauge to provide precipitation information in the Rockcliffe neighborhood.